 If we won’t be able to meet the timeframe above, we’ll let you know the reason/s for the delay in writing and explain your right to escalate the matter to the Australian Financial Complaints Authority (AFCA) including AFCA’s contact details.

-If you are not satisfied with the outcome of your complaint or your complaint has not been handled fairly and reasonably within the required timeframe, you can refer the matter to AFCA.
+If you are not satisfied with the outcome of your complaint or your complaint has not been handled fairly and reasonably within the required timeframe, you may be able to refer the matter to AFCA.
 AFCA provides fair and independent complaint resolution service for financial services, and their service is free to use.
 You can contact AFCA by:

 We only gather the relevant personal information we need to address a complaint.